 Patients can have a visit if they meet specific criteria and receive approval from both the patient’s physician and the parent/guardian.
 Dog/handler teams visit most inpatient units, certain outpatient clinic areas, the emergency department and other designated areas of the hospital.

 How does a patient schedule a dog visit?

 Child Life Specialists, Recreational Therapists and Hale Family Center for Families staff can help to schedule a visit and obtain the necessary consents.

 What happens during a dog visit?

-Some of our dogs visit patient's rooms and some of them visit the resource rooms on the floors.
-Once the visit is scheduled, the patient decides how he or she wants to interact with the dog.
-The dogs may sit on the floor, a chair, or on a clean sheet on the patient’s bed.
-The patient may pet, play with, talk to, or watch the dog.
-Siblings and other family members are encouraged to interact with the therapy dogs as well.
-However, at no time may food be offered to any of the therapy dogs during a visit, since they are on the job!
-Before leaving for the day, every Pawprints dog is offered special treats by the hospital to say "thank you" for a job well done.
+Some dogs visit patient rooms and others visit clinic waiting rooms and other designated spaces like the Hale Family Center for Families.
+Once a visit is scheduled, the patient decides how he or she would like to interact with the dog.
+Dogs may sit on the floor, a chair or on a clean sheet on the patient’s bed.
+The patient may pet, play with, talk to or watch the dog.
+Siblings and other family members are encouraged to interact with the dog as well.

 How long are the visits?